joreilly86/flocode-python-essentials/05-basic-syntax.md

 ## The Real Beginning

 This is the real beginning.
 Syntax is the grammar of Python.
 Get it right and you can express anything.
 Most of what follows looks simple on paper, but the concepts form the backbone of every project you'll build later.
-Don't rush—repetition is where fluency comes from.
+Don't rush, repetition is where fluency comes from.

 ## Indentation

 Python uses indentation to define code blocks.
 Four spaces is the convention; stick with it and life stays easy.
+You can use the 'Tab' key to indent four spaces.

 ```python
 if 5 > 2:
     print("Five is greater than two!")
 ```

 If you skip the indentation, Python raises an error immediately.
-That immediate feedback is a feature, not a pain point.
+That immediate feedback is a feature, not a pain point, it allows you to read code and identify hierarchichal structures.

 ## Comments